First of All, What is Cyber Security and Why is it Necessary for Internet Browsers

 8. Daily Back-Up of Important Data

-Having a back-up file of your most important information, is one of the essential strategies in cyber security.
+Having a back-up file of your most important information is one of the essential cyber security strategies.
 In other words, regularly backing up data will ensure your important information are safe in case anything goes wrong with your computer.